konveyor/konveyor.github.io/content/Tackle/manageapps.md

 * **Export Errors:** Enables you to save the application import errors as a CSV file.

 ## Updating the tags assigned to an application
-Add or remove tags assigned to an application on the Application inventory page of the Tackle web console.
+Follow the steps below to add or remove tags assigned to an application on the Application inventory page of the Tackle web console.

 **Procedure**
 1. Open the Tackle web console.